tdg5/stats-learning-notes/chapter-03-linear-regression.md

 Once it has been established that at least one of the predictors is associated with the response, the question remains, _which_ of the predictors is related to the response?
-The process of removing extraneous predictors that don't relate to the response is called [variable-selection][glossary-variable-selection].
+The process of removing extraneous predictors that don't relate to the response is called [variable selection][glossary-variable-selection].

 Ideally, the process of variable selection would involve testing many different models, each with a different subset of the predictors, then selecting the best